juliasilge/minimal-mistakes/_posts/2015-07-10-Hello-World.md

 tags:
 - R
 ---
-This is a blog post.
-I will write more soon.
+This is a blog post about the programming language R. I will write more soon.